AdobeDocs/experience-manager-65.en/help/assets/optionA-config-dms7.md

 You are now finished with the basic configuration; you are ready to use Dynamic Media - Scene7 mode.

-If you want to further customize your configuration, you can optionally complete any of the tasks under [(Optional) Configuring Advanced Settings in Dynamic Media - Scene7 mode](#optional-configuring-advanced-settings-in-dynamic-media-scene-mode).
+If you want to further customize your configuration, you can optionally complete any of the tasks under [(Optional) Configure Advanced Settings in Dynamic Media - Scene7 mode](#optional-configuring-advanced-settings-in-dynamic-media-scene-mode).

 ## (Optional) Configure Advanced Settings in Dynamic Media - Scene7 mode {#optional-configuring-advanced-settings-in-dynamic-media-scene-mode}

+**RICK: KEEP AS IS**

 If you want to further customize the configuration and setup of Dynamic Media - Scene7 mode, or optimize its performance, you can complete one or more of the following *optional* tasks: